Over the ages, people have attributed many facts to numbers.

 Today let’s take a look at 10 fun facts about the number 2.

-The number two is the second prime number.
+The number two is the first prime number.

-There are only seven prime numbers in total, and two is the only even number.
+There are only eight prime numbers under 20, and two is the only even number.

-A prime number, by the way, is a number that can only be divided by itself or the number one.
+A prime number, by the way, is a number that can only be divided by itself and the number one.

 The number two is also either the third or fourth number in the Fibonacci sequence.